-Scholarships for high-performing college-bound students in North Carolina or in the Philippines.
+Scholarships for high-performing college-bound and master’s degree students in North Carolina or in the Philippines.
 The high school scholarship is a new offering that is only available for students in the Philippines.

-We’re actively seeking applicants for the local scholarship.
+We’re actively seeking applicants for the local undergraduate/graduate scholarship.
 See below for details.

-PAANC’s local scholarship is available to Filipino-American students who are graduating from high school, have recently graduated from high school, or are continuing their undergraduate studies.
+PAANC’s local scholarship is available to Filipino-American students who are graduating from high school, have recently graduated from high school, or are continuing their undergraduate or graduate studies.